 2. Hidden Defects

 Sellers, and their real estate agents, are legally required to disclose any issues with the home that they knew or should have known about, but this does not mean that the seller will comply with his or her legal duty to reveal hidden defects to the buyer.
-Having a written home inspection is the best way to verify any information they buyer provides about the condition of the property and it helps the buyer to discover defects that the seller may not even be aware of at the time of contract.
+Having a written home inspection is the best way to verify any information the seller provides about the condition of the property and it helps the buyer discover defects the seller may not even be aware of at the time of contract.

 3. Home Inspections Are Not Expensive